jonike/story_engine/README.md

 # StoryTechnologies

-[StoryTechnologies](http://www.storytechnologies.com/) is a set of software tools for content creators to enable the development and publishing of engaging visual stories on the web, mobile, and desktop.
+[StoryTechnologies](http://www.storytechnologies.com/) is a set of software tools for content creators to enable the development and publishing of compelling interactive visual stories on the web, mobile, and desktop.

 StoryTechnologies’ core application provides for a unique storytelling experience by combining the following elements: